Shimanti/NYT_Booklist/README.md

-# NYT_Booklist
+# NYT Booklist
-Current List of New York Times Bestsellers using NYT API
+Current List of New York Times Bestsellers using NY Times API
 - Links to Amazon referral
 - Vanilla javascript version